Information about Becoming a Field Learning Site

 The Seminar in Field Instruction (SIFI) provides training for new field instructors and enables them to effectively meet the educational responsibilities of this new role.
 Lectures, presentations, and role plays are utilized to train SIFI participants the skills necessary for teaching field-based social work practice.

-SIFI participants must attend all 13 sessions, submit a minimum of two process recordings, and actively participate in the class.
+SIFI participants must attend all 13 sessions, submit required course assignments, and actively participate in the class.
 SIFI certified social workers will be credentialed to provide field instruction to students from any school of social work.